school of hi-fi

 Generally speaking, I highly recommend using a top-quality subwoofer (professionally integrated into the system) with ANY sort of speakers.
 If you consider not only the extension of the frequency response, but the quality of the bass range too (distortion, speed, damping, ringing, and control), NO passive full-range speaker manages to deliver accurate bass and infrabass.

-Unlike the mid-high range, the bass and infrabass ranges are a "nasty beast", and achieving precise reproduction of these frequencies is a difficult challenge even for dedicated active machines, such as serious subwoofers.
+Unlike the mid-high range, the bass and infrabass range is a "nasty beast", and achieving precise reproduction of these frequencies is a difficult challenge even for dedicated active machines, such as serious subwoofers.
 For passive full-range speakers, it’s just ... a pious wish!

 Regardless of the price, the bass and infrabass reproduction of these speakers is usually dissimilar from what is contained in the sound source, especially if they are not placed in their optimal positions (far from corners and walls)!